 End to End testing is to test the complete functionality of the application.
 Failure in any one of the units can cause the entire system to fail which can be detected by running end to end tests.

 User Interface testing is as important as any other testing since the user interacts with the application by clicking and scrolling the elements on the pages.
-The look and feel and the interaction with the application attract the customers to use the applications.
+The look, feel and interaction with the application attracts the customers to use the applications.

 According to the application specifications, you can improvise the steps in the pyramid by adding/eliminating them.